 Zoning standards require that all retention ponds be landscaped.
-A conceptual landscape plan was provided by the applicant.
-A formal landscape plan for the open space and canal area must be reviewed and approved by the Development Review Committee (DRC) before final acceptance of the public infrastructure in Phase 5A.
+A conceptual landscape plan was provided by the applicant and is attached.
+Also attached is the first submittal of a formal landscape plan for the open space and canal area.
+This plan is still in review by the Development Review Committee (DRC).

-Concern was raised with the applicant regarding the proliferation of Typha (cattail plants) in the existing HomeTown lakes and whether the same issue would be experienced along the canal.
-As part of the Watercourse Maintenance and Developer Agreement, the developer and/or HOA would be responsible for removing any wetland plants that inhibit proper flow and circulation of the pond and canal sections.
+Concern was raised with the applicant regarding the proliferation of Typha (cattail plants) in the existing HomeTown lakes and whether the same issue would occur along the canal.
+To address this, the depth of the canal has been increased and all references to intentional wetland plants have been removed.
+As part of the Detention/Retention Storage Facility Maintenance Agreement, the developer and/or HOA would be also responsible for removing any wetland plants that inhibit proper flow and circulation of the pond and canal sections.